Letter from Bishop Kevin

 The Bishop’s Customary for Visitations

 Bishop Kevin will generally visit a parish during the usual Sunday worship times.
 The customs of the parish should be observed when planning the liturgy and setting up the altar for the service.
-The Bishop will typically preach and celebrate, but different arrangements may be made by contacting the Missioner for Communications, the Rev. Megan Dembi.
+The Bishop will typically preach and celebrate, but different arrangements may be made by contacting the Bishop’s admin, Sandy Milien.
 The Bishop will use the chasuble of the congregation unless otherwise requested.
 The Register of Church Services should be readily available for the Bishop to sign.
-Please email the bulletin for the service to Megan at least two weeks in advance of the service.
+Please email the bulletin for the service to Sandy at least two weeks in advance of the service.
 Templates for the liturgies are available upon request.
 All materials for the bishop, including full-text bulletins, will be prepared in-office.